3rd Division (Yugoslav Partisans)

 The 3rd Assault Division (Treća udarna divizija) was a Yugoslav Partisan division formed in Glamočko polje on 9 November 1942.
 Upon its formation it had around 3,200 soldiers from three brigades: 5th Proletarian Brigade, 10th Herzegovina Brigade and 1st Dalmatia Brigade.
 It was commanded by Pero Ćetković and its political commissar was Radomir Babić.
-During the Case Black, the division was disestablished after suffering heavy loses.
+During the Case Black, the division was disestablished after suffering heavy losses.
 It was re-established during the late September 1943 as a part of the 2nd Corps.